Null (SQL)

 A null should not be confused with a value of 0.
-A null value indicates a lack of a value, which is not the same thing as a value of zero.
+A null indicates a lack of a value, which is not the same as a zero value.
 For example, consider the question "How many books does Adam own?"
 The answer may be "zero" (we know that he owns none) or "null" (we do not know how many he owns).
-In a database table, the column reporting this answer would start out with no value (marked by Null), and it would not be updated with the value "zero" until we have ascertained that Adam owns no books.
+In a database table, the column reporting this answer would start with no value (marked by null), and it would not be updated with the value zero until it is ascertained that Adam owns no books.

-SQL null is a marker, not a value.
-This usage is quite different from most programming languages, where null value of a reference means it is not pointing to any object.
+In SQL, null is a marker, not a value.
+This usage is quite different from most programming languages, where a null value of a reference means it is not pointing to any object.